GitHub - dventimisupabase/pg_flight_recorder: Server-side performance telemetry for PostgreSQL 15+ - extracted from SA-Toolkit

 View the project website

-pg_flight_recorder continuously samples PostgreSQL system state in the background via pg_cron -- no external agents, sidecars, or polling required.
-It captures wait events, active sessions, locks, WAL activity, checkpoints, I/O, table and index stats, query performance, replication state, and configuration changes.
+pg_flight_recorder continuously records PostgreSQL system state in the background via pg_cron: no external agents, sidecars, or polling.
+It samples wait events, active sessions, and lock contention once a minute, and snapshots WAL activity, checkpoints, I/O, table and index stats, query performance, replication state, vacuum progress, and configuration on the same cadence.
 When something goes wrong, the data is already there.

 Architecture